 Undeterred by the difficulties of getting traction in an over-served market, Fischer pressed on, tinkering with their stance and story until several years ago they went all-in on a fancy new system for custom molding the shell, Vacuum Fit.
 Vacuum technology had been part of Fischer’s manufacturing expertise for many years, so transferring this concept to ski boots may have been an easier step for Fischer to imagine than for other, tradition-bound brands.

 Vacuum Fit was such a hit with specialty shops it enabled Fischer to steal the limelight from industry leader Salomon, even though Salomon was first to market with a shell-molding technology of their own called Custom Fit.
-The big deal about Vacuum Fit was that it didn’t just expand the shell (although it could); bring it closer to the forefoot.
+The big deal about Vacuum Fit was that it didn’t just expand the shell (although it could); it could also bring it closer to the forefoot.
 Even the one-in-a-thousand shops with a history of boiling boots to modify them never had the means of reducing shell volume all around the forefoot like Vacuum Fit.

 Everyone close to the center of the ski gear universe knows that Grip Walk soles will be the de facto norm before you can blink twice.
 It’s looking like better traction won’t be the only technology to migrate from touring back into the resort.
 Lightweight shell designs like Ranger Free might soon be ubiquitous, too.